Stephanie McMahon: Sporadic appearances (2010–2013)

-McMahon appeared on the November 1 episode of Raw in a pre-taped segment, where she dreamt that Vince awoke from a coma after his doctor, played by actor and one-time WWE employee Freddie Prinze Jr., informed him that his wife Linda had invested millions in her campaign as she runs for senate.
-Vince's heart rate elevated more and more as Prinze informed him on what was "wrong" with WWE since he went into a coma.
-After beginning to feel better, Vince realizes that he has a serious case of "the runs", in which he gets out of bed and walks to the bathroom, in which he is covered in campaign signs, that block his backside.
-McMahon suddenly wakes up from her dream and asks her husband, Triple H (off-screen and voice work only), if Vince was still in a coma, in which Triple H replies "Yeah, he's in a coma.
-I'm pretty sure he's brain dead."; McMahon responds by saying "Thank God," and then lays back down.
+McMahon appeared on the November 1 episode of Raw in a pre-taped segment, where she dreamt that Vince awoke from a coma after his doctor, played by actor and one-time WWE employee Freddie Prinze Jr., informed him that his wife Linda had invested millions in her campaign for a senate seat.
+Vince's heart rate elevated as Prinze informed him of what was "wrong" with WWE since he went into a coma.
+After beginning to feel better, Vince realized that he had a serious case of "the runs" and when he walked to the bathroom, his backside was covered by campaign signs.
+McMahon awoke from her dream and asked her husband if Vince was still in a coma, to which Triple H replied "Yeah, he's in a coma; I'm pretty sure he's brain dead."
+McMahon responded by saying "Thank God," and then laid back down.

 McMahon made an appearance as a guest speaker at the WrestleMania XXVII Press Conference.
 Several months later, she appeared in a backstage segment at SummerSlam to wish CM Punk luck in his match.
 Upon offering to shake his hand, Punk declined and insulted her: "I would, but ...
 I know where that hand's been."
 The following night on Raw, McMahon appeared backstage with CM Punk and threatened him: "... in the end, people always get what they deserve."

 On July 23, 2012, McMahon made an appearance on the 1000th episode of Raw where she confronted and then slapped Paul Heyman to convince him to accept a match between Brock Lesnar and Triple H at SummerSlam.
 On April 6, 2013, McMahon inducted former on-screen rival Trish Stratus into the WWE Hall of Fame.

 On June 3, 2013, McMahon made an appearance to reveal her decision not to allow Triple H to compete that night.
 On the June 17 episode of Raw, McMahon confronted new Divas Champion AJ Lee.
 On the July 8 episode of Raw, McMahon fired Vickie Guerrero from the position of Raw Managing Supervisor when the WWE Universe voted "Failed" during Guerrero's job evaluation.